caseyg/awesome/TOPICS.md

 ## angular-datagrid

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## angular-table

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## crud-operations

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## data-editing

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## data-grid

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## data-tables

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## datagrid

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## datatable

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## excel-javascript

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## grid-component

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## javascript-tools

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## react-datatable

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## react-grid

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## vue-table

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## not-maintained